SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

  - renkulab
 The provider specific configuration values can be specified by using the `--config <config.yaml>` flag.

+The resource related options of the command (`--cpu`, `--memory` etc.) will override the default values of the provider as well as the [project level resource settings](https://renku.readthedocs.io/en/latest/reference/templates.html#renku).

 ##### Detailed Parameter Description

 ```